kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/jwt/access_control.md

 command line flag.
 You can check which value was passed via this flag by running `minikube ssh ps ax ww | grep kube-apiserver`.
 {{% /notice %}}

-### Secure the Virtual Service
+#### Secure the Virtual Service
-Now let's configure our Virtual Service to verify JWTs in incoming request using this public key:
+Now let's configure our Virtual Service to verify JWTs in the incoming request using this public key:

 {{< highlight shell "hl_lines=20-36" >}}
 apiVersion: gateway.solo.io/v1